commercialhaskell/stack/doc/topics/backpack.md

 Backpack fills a signature through *mixin linking*: when a module with the same name as a signature is brought into scope, the compiler treats that module as the implementation.
-There is no special syntax for this — it happens automatically by name.

-For example, if you depend on both the indefinite package above and a package that exposes a module named `Str`, mixin linking fills the hole:
+In Stack, you must declare this explicitly via the `mixins` field:

 ~~~cabal
 library